A Motivational Spiritual Story The Red Racing Car

 By using his unique approach of storytelling, mixed with some ancient Buddhist Monk Secrets, 3 Simple Life Principles and all combined with 21st century scientifically proven NLP techniques, Dhamma Tāpasā is able to capture your imaginations whilst teaching you valuable Life Skills that will change every aspect of your life.

-All Our Original Moral Stories Are NOW Available on Amazon Kindle
+All Our Original Stories & Metaphors Are NOW Available on Amazon Kindle

 Or Find Something To Spark YOUR Imagination